Welcome to your Kidney Patients’ Association website.

 We always keep in touch with the Royal Free Transport team and we are directly in touch with representatives at the transport provider, DHL.

-I can assure patients that when we are given accurate dates and times of unreasonable transport delays, we ask either the transport team or DHL to respond to the concerns raised.
+We can assure patients that when we are given accurate dates and times of unreasonable transport delays, we ask either the transport team or DHL to respond to the concerns raised.

-I can also assure everyone that the Royal Free renal team do everything within their remit to demand improvements on behalf of patients, but the truth is that the North London Commissioning group just does not have enough money available currently to improve the service.
+We can also assure everyone that the Royal Free renal team do everything within their remit to demand improvements on behalf of patients, but the truth is that the North London Commissioning group just does not have enough money available currently to improve the service.

 The transport service is simply not consistent enough for most patients.
 The KPA does what it can to make the transport provider understand the inconvenience and frustration caused by patients having to experience waits of two hours and more.
-In particular, I have been pressing DHL to consider creating a Task Force to concentrate on elderly and frail patients so that patients don’t have to suffer as they currently do, often getting home late, missing their evening meals and/or missing the help of their carers with late night care.
+In particular, We have been pressing DHL to consider creating a Task Force to concentrate on elderly and frail patients so that patients don’t have to suffer as they currently do, often getting home late, missing their evening meals and/or missing the help of their carers with late night care.
 We also make the point that patients with diabetes are at risk if they miss their meals.
 DHL are investigating this internally and will come back to the KPA soon.

 Are there patients willing to help their fellow kidney patients?